 Media

 “There are no people, the cold is unbearable, and they give money away.”
-3 myths about Canada as an immigration destination (in Spanish here, here and here, and in Portuguese).
+3 myths about Canada as an immigration destination (in Spanish here, here and here, in English here, in French here, and in Portuguese).

 Canada Migration Integration Alejandro Hernandez